It's going to be another long day for Berkshire County's soccer coaches.

 The fate of those schools will be decided today at the Western Mass. seed meeting, set for 1 p.m. at Granby High School.
 The MIAA sent out an email Tuesday asking schools to apply for waivers for both soccer and volleyball.

-The association is asking for details from both schools on
+The association is asking for details from both schools on why games were canceled.

 Lee girls coach Lauren Finnegan said she knew it was possible her team could have their final game wiped out.
 That made a tie against Wahconah on Sunday a huge result, leaving the Wildcats just a single point away from Western Mass.